Women in Xinjiang shine a light on a campaign of abuse and control by Beijing - KVIA

 Zenz estimated the birthrates by combining official Chinese government statistics for Xinjiang prefectures and weighting them by population.
 Worryingly, Zenz said that some predominantly Uyghur prefectures such as Kashgar didn’t publish their population growth rates at all in 2019.

-The state-run Global Times tabloid has claimed that Zenz’s math is wrong, and attributed the slower population growth to increased education and income levels in Xinjiang.
+The Global Times news outlet has claimed that Zenz’s math is wrong, and attributed the slower population growth to increased education and income levels in Xinjiang.

 In a response to the report, the Chinese government said that between 1978 and 2018, the Uyghur population in Xinjiang had grown from 5.5 million to more than 11 million.